In this Section

 DISH Food Pantry

-The DISH Food Pantry, opening in Fall 2019, will Deliver Information, Sustenance, and Health (DISH) to the BHCC Community.
-This resource is for students who are facing food insecurity, which is defined as not knowing where your next meal is coming from.
-The DISH aims to empower those in need to obtain resources so that they may focus on being healthy, happy and successful at Bunker Hill Community College without the barrier of fighting hunger.
-The DISH is a student-driven and student-supported resource that is committed to being a safe, dignified, and stigma-free environment.
+The mission of the DISH Food Pantry is to Deliver Information, Sustenance, and Health to the Bunker Hill Community College campus community.
+The DISH aims to empower those in need to obtain resources so that they may focus on being healthy, happy, and successful at Bunker Hill Community College without the barrier of fighting hunger.
+The DISH is a student-driven and supported resource that is committed to being a safe, dignified, and stigma-free environment.
 The DISH aspires to alleviate the barriers associated with food insecurity to support student success at Bunker Hill Community College and to ensure that no one goes hungry because of a lack of income or access to food.

 Bunker Hill Community College offers health services to promote health education and wellness in an atmosphere that is welcoming and culturally sensitive.
 The Health Services Office promotes wellness through health education awareness programs and individual health counseling.